Mr-Smyth/sunwhere/testing.md

-  1. It would only occaisionally return my correct location, on the other occaisions it would return a location which was between 50 and 25 KM's away.
+  1. It would only occaisionally return my correct location, on the other occaisions it would return a location which was between 25 and 175 KM's away .
 After some research i was able to find that this is a problem that can occur in Googles database or Routers, and its ability to pinpoint the correct one.